This Is How You Bootstrap a Data Team

 At Betterment, our ultimate goal is to continue developing products that change the investing world—and that starts with data.
 But data alone is not enough—we needed the right storytellers.
 As we see it, the members of Team Polaris are the bards of a data narrative that help the organization grow while delivering a top-tier product.

 Interested in engineering at Betterment?
 Betterment is an engineering-driven company that has developed the most trusted online financial advisor based on the principles of optimization and efficiency.
-You can learn more about engineering jobs and our culture here.
+Learn more about engineering jobs and our culture.

 Determination of most trusted online financial advisor reflects Betterment LLC’s distinction of having the most customers in the industry, made in reliance on customer counts, self-reported pursuant to SEC rules, across all online-only registered investment advisors.